< Blog

 For people navigating trauma (not to mention the stigma of having experienced homelessness), harm reduction offers an approach that’s both proven, and non-judgmental.

 At Plymouth, this means we work with residents in achieving their goals (including abstinence) and give them the tools and information they need to stay safe along the way.
 Sometimes this looks like one-on-one counseling or trying a variety of different approaches to find what will stick.
-Other times, this might look like providing someone who plans to use drugs with sterile paraphernalia to help them avoid further harmful effects like infections while they work toward goals that are within reach.
+Other times, it might look like making sterile supplies available for someone who plans to use drugs to help them avoid further harm while they work toward goals that are within reach.

 Healing from the trauma of homelessness is a journey, not a destination.
 Life skills aren’t learned overnight, and managing challenges like mental health and substance use takes time.
 Our staff dedicate time to building rapport with residents and help them to build skills as they work at their individual pace and ability.